Ehrlick-Adyne/ChessAdyne/README.md

   +  1  +  2  +  3  +  4  +  5  +  6  +  7  +  8

 -- Put a Knight at (4 , 3)
--- Plot Possible Next Moves for Knight (4 , 3)
+-- Calculating Possible Next Moves for Knight (4 , 3)
+-- Plotting 8 overlay placements on the board
 -- Put a NextMove at (5 , 5)
 -- Put a NextMove at (5 , 1)
 -- Put a NextMove at (6 , 4)